Become a Diagnostic Molecular Scientist: Step-by-Step Career Guide

 Learn how to become a diagnostic molecular scientist.
 Research the education requirements, training information and experience required for starting a career as a diagnostic molecular scientist.

-Do I Want to Be a Diagnostic Molecular Scientist?
+Should I Become a Diagnostic Molecular Scientist?

 Diagnostic molecular scientists are trained to perform research by conducting tests for many types of medical diagnoses and analyses, including cancer, infectious diseases, identity testing, genetic disorders and pharmacogenetics.
 They are typically involved in DNA and RNA isolation, amplification, detection and viral load analysis.

 These professionals can find employment in numerous types of settings, including law enforcement agencies, hospitals, public health departments, pharmaceutical companies, research institutions and laboratories.
-They may be asked to work with hazardous biological samples, though safety precautions should help avoid potential accidents.

 |Degree Level||Doctoral degree is standard|